 How to Make Turkey Stock

 3. Bring to a boil over high heat, then reduce to medium-low heat.
-Simmer for 3-4 hours.
+Gently simmer for 3-4 hours.

-5. Let the stock cool then refrigerate.
+5. Let the stock cool before transferring to the refrigerator.
 Sometimes I will add a couple of handfuls of ice to my stock to help it cool faster.

 6. You may store your stock in the refrigerator for up to one week, or freeze for up to 3-4 months (although I often leave mine frozen for much longer with no issues).